ePages-de/epages-devportal/_posts/2020/2020-07-30-how-to-localize-software-for-different-language-varieties.md

 ### Step 1: Research

 First of all, figure out the scope.
 Not all regional wording is relevant for a software product.
-For us, we had to look out for words related to E-commerce, so we did not have to deep-dive into all those mouth-watering words for regional dishes (although we couldn't help but stumble upon "Palatschinken" and "Rösti"), but rather focused on words like "Kassa" (Austrian term for cashier or checkout) or "Total" (Swiss term for total sum).
+For us, we had to look out for words related to ecommerce, so we did not have to deep-dive into all those mouth-watering words for regional dishes (although we couldn't help but stumble upon "Palatschinken" and "Rösti"), but rather focused on words like "Kassa" (Austrian term for cashier or checkout) or "Total" (Swiss term for total sum).

 The research we did was mainly through online word lists and local websites, online shops and news sites.
-Wikipedia, for example, offers extensive lists of Helvetisms and Austriacisms that were very helpful as a starting point.
+Wikipedia, for example, offers extensive lists of [Helvetisms](https://de.wikipedia.org/wiki/Liste_von_Helvetismen) and [Austriacisms](https://de.wikipedia.org/wiki/Liste_von_Austriazismen) that were very helpful as a starting point.

 ### Step 2: Ask a native speaker to review

 Ok, so you've done your research and came up with a list of local words that are relevant for your audience.
 But how do you make sure these are words that locals actually use?
 How do you avoid sounding as if you're trying too hard, which is the exact opposite of the smooth local experience you want to deliver to your users?

 There is no other way: Ask a local.